Most business owners know that retaining customers is valuable, but just how valuable is it?

 Customer retention rate measures the percentage of customers a company is able to keep over a given time period.
 Retention rate is often associated with churn rate, which is the percentage of customers a company has lost over a period of time.

-Retention rate is a key metric companies look at to determine customer satisfaction.
+Retention rate is a key metric companies look at to determine customer service efficiency.
 It’s calculated by measuring the total number of customers a company has and comparing that to how many are lost and acquired during a certain time period.
 You’ll need to look at three metrics:

 - Number of customers at the end of a period